A Tour of Bordeaux

 No tour of Bordeaux would be complete without mention of its exceptionally fine, sweet white wines from the region of Sauternes.
 This appellation lies alongside the Cirons River where autumn mists envelope the vineyards, encouraging noble rot to attack the grapes.
 This noble rot, also known as botrytis, increases the sugar level of grapes and affects their aromas and flavours so that the resulting wines have distinctive notes of honeysuckle, blossom, stone fruit and marmalade.

-One such example is Château Rieussac, an estate with vineyards bordering those of Château d’Yquem.
+One such example is Château Rieussec, an estate with vineyards bordering those of Château d’Yquem.
 It produces one of the richest Sauternes wines made from low-yielding Sémillon, Sauvignon Blanc and Muscadelle grapes.
-This Premier Cru Classé wine is a fine example of this style of wine and is available in affordable half bottles.
-It is simply sublime with its crisp freshness, a citrus nose and flavours of apricot, ginger, honey and intense orange marmalade.
-It is an ideal match for spicy Asian food, raw fish, Roquefort cheese and also desserts.
-We highly recommend a glass of Château Rieussac with crème brûlée.
+This soft, dense white is a fine example of this style of wine and is available in affordable half bottles.
+It is simply sublime with its crisp freshness, citrus nose and flavours of apricot tart, ginger, honey and intense orange marmalade.
+It is an ideal match for spicy Asian food, raw fish, Roquefort cheese and desserts.
+We highly recommend a glass of Château Rieussec with crème brûlée.
 That might just be the perfect way to end a meal.

 By Catherine Fielden